 A didactic course that introduces basic concepts of pharmacotherapy and its scientific basis, along with legal/ethical/cultural guidelines for the professional nurse.
 Emphasis is placed on the nursing-aspect of medication-administration, including the nursing-process, client-teaching, legal, ethical, and ethnic-cultural considerations.
 The importance of safety-issues, evidenced-based practice, and interdisciplinary-collaboration related to pharmacology are identified and discussed.
 Physiological, sociological, developmental, and socioeconomic-factors involved in pharmacotherapy are examined.
 Credit, three semester hours.
-(Prerequisites: Admission to the ADN Program, completion of ADN prerequisites.
-Coreguisite: NUR 1119 or NUR 1019 for accelerated track)
+(Prerequisites: Admission to the ADN Program, completion of ADN prerequisites: NUR 1119)